-When the disciples don’t have enough food to feed everyone, Jesus doesn’t say, “Alrighty then, don’t worry about it.
+When the disciples don’t have enough food to feed everyone (not even enough to feed themselves!), Jesus doesn’t say, “Alrighty then, don’t worry about it.
 I’ll pick up the tab.”
 Instead, he basically replies, “Well give me whatever you have.”
 And they did.

 And from five loaves of bread and two fish, He feeds thousands of people.
 Now certainly Jesus didn’t need the five loaves or the two fish.
 In fact, there is far more than that left over after everyone eats!

-From a practical standpoint, the contribution made by the disciples for that night’s dinner was insignificant.
-But it was a contribution and it was all that they had.
+From a practical standpoint, the size of the contribution made by the disciples for that night’s dinner was insignificant.
+But the fact that they contributed was central.
+It was all that they had.
 And that’s exactly the point.